 These are so irresistible warm from the oven.
 The texture of the creamy filling with the fluffy muffin is very similar to frosting on cake.
 It’s such a treat.

 The brown sugar in these muffins enhances the chocolate flavor and just gives them something that granulated sugar wouldn’t.
-The brown sugar also helps with retaining moisture.
-The bananas help too.
-Cocoa powder can sometimes be harsh on the texture of baked goods.
+The brown sugar also helps with retaining moisture and the bananas help too which is good because cocoa powder can sometimes be harsh on the texture of baked goods.

 Also, these muffins are healthier than your average chocolate muffins because they have bananas and that means they have potassium.
 It also means that they have fiber, vitamins, iron and protein.
 So, I mean, there’s that.
 They’re technically “healthy”. 😂